-Note that the directories in the path are separated by a colon (:) and no white space and that the . in the output indicates that the working directory is in your path.
-The order in which path-components (first ., then /usr/local/sbin, then /usr/local/sbin, etc.) appear in your path is important.
-When you invoke a command without using an absolute pathname as in
+Note that the directories in the path are separated by a colon (:) and no whitespace and that the . in the output indicates that the working directory is in your path.
+The order in which path-components appear in the path (first . (dot), then /home/phys210/bin, then /home/phys210/bin, etc.) is important.
+When you invoke a command without using an absolute pathname as in the system looks in each directory in your path---and in the specified order---until it finds a file with the appropriate name.
+If no such file is found, an error message is printed: